tmoosting/obsidian-onlyworlds-plugin/README.md

 ### Editing Guidelines
 - The **Name** field of an element must match the note name.
-- Each element must have a unique ID, generated automatically.
+- Each element must have a unique Id, generated automatically.
 Use the **Create Element** command to ensure uniqueness.
 If duplicating manually, ensure to generate a new UUIDv7.

 ## Commands
 - **Create README/Templates/Settings**: Automatically executed during world creation/import.
 Manual execution is unnecessary unless restoration is needed.